nicolafiorillo/Bitcoin_rules/README.md

 Opinionated bitcoin node written in Rust mainly for (my own) educational purposes (both Bitcoin and Rust).

+This is my contribute to the Bitcoin spread and adoption.

 _Do not use this for production stuff.
 Stability and expecially security are not guaranteed._
+_Moreover, my Rust is still not idiomatic enough._

 ## Documentations and references